New mental health initiative launches at William H. Harsha Lake

+Health and Recovery Board, Clermont County Suicide Prevention Coalition the Ohio Department of Natural Resources and USACE.
+The initiative’s goal is to spread the message with signage including the

-Signs with support information, including the Clermont and Brown County Crisis Line, the 988 Suicide Crisis Line and Crisis Lifeline and the National Veterans Crisis Line were installed throughout the lake's popular areas, including trailheads, boat ramps and recreational areas.
+phrase “You Are Not Alone” and crisis hotline information throughout the lake’s popular areas, including trailheads, boat ramps and recreational areas.

+“Our public lands offer a sanctuary where everyone can discover their own

+peace of mind,” said William H. Harsha Lake Manager Samantha Ferrarelli.
+“For those who need a little extra help finding that tranquility, we’re proud to support initiatives like ‘You Are Not Alone,’ providing essential support to those in need.”

 |Date Taken: